ungive/loon/deployments/basic-deployment/README.md

 If your server is running on your local machine (not on a remote server), then you didn't need to configure your server's domain.
 The hostname to use for HTTPS is `localhost`.
+For HTTP you can also use `127.0.0.1`.

-You can connect via HTTPS like so:
+You can connect via HTTPS (self-signed certificate) like so:

 ```
 go run ./cmd/loon client -server https://localhost -auth "loon:hiccup" assets/loon-small.png